apecseminar/apecseminar.github.io/README.md

 ![](/images/umn_logo.jpg)

-# **Applied Economics Seminar Series**
+# **Applied Economics Student Seminar Series**
 # at *the University of Minnesota*

 <!-- # [**CALL FOR SPEAKERS (Click Me)**](https://docs.google.com/forms/d/e/1FAIpQLSd9WDlWiiQd5w0k9BYdUhYFF8_V2ZWpkzPiikKMIKxtr2yVpQ/) -->

 ## Description:

-The [Applied Economics Seminar Series](https://apecseminar.github.io/) presents applied economics research hosted by the University of Minnesota.
+The [Applied Economics Student Seminar Series](https://apecseminar.github.io/) presents applied economics research hosted by the University of Minnesota.
 Speakers are primarly current and former students of the graduate program for Applied Economics at Minnesota.
 As such, it is a forum for early career researchers to get feedback on their work at varying stages.
 This includes preliminary results to polished job market papers.
-The APEC Seminar Series has a storied tradition within the department dating back to 2019 -- providing community and comradery amongst the graduate student body.
+The APEC Student Seminar Series has a storied tradition within the department dating back to 2019 -- providing community and comradery amongst the graduate student body.

 Connect with us:
 - Via [UMN Department Website](https://apec.umn.edu/)